mukesh3/kubespray-cluster/setup-in-google-cloud.md

-# Installation of kubeproxy in Google Cloud Platform
+# Installation of k8s in Google Cloud Platform
 * Run below command to create the google cloud instances gcloud compute instances create ansible master-kubernetes node1 --image=centos-7
 * Generate key-pair to ssh to all three instances.